Sithuk/ubuntu-server-zfsbootmenu/README.md

 	./ubuntu_server_encrypted_root_zfs.sh postreboot

 ## Optional: Remote access during boot
 The script includes an optional feature to provide remote access during boot.
-Remote access over ssh allows the system state to be rolled back to a previous snapshot.
+Remote access over ssh allows the system state to be rolled back to a previous snapshot without physical access to the system.
 This is helpful to return a system to a bootable state following a failed upgrade.

 Run the following optional part of the script to enable remote access to zfsbootmenu during boot.
 Guidance on the use of zfsbootmenu can be found at its project website linked in the credits below.